Peter J. Blackburn shows how variables in gum printing and negatives can alter the desired outcome of your negatives.

 It’s a Matter of Liberté

-Whether printing negatives on high quality transparency material, translucent paper, or other media, there seems to be a great emphasis in gum printing circles of exploiting the curve feature in Photoshop.
+Whether printing negatives on high-quality transparency material, translucent paper, or other media, there seems to be a great emphasis in gum printing circles of exploiting the curve feature in Photoshop.
 While I agree it is an appropriate tool which can easily help you to achieve a certain image quality, one that I would describe in many cases as homogenous, applying curves is only one among several approaches to excellent work.

 And while it’s true — gum curves which flatten images seem to do a great job of revealing shadow detail thereby helping to extend the tonal range of a print — it is done, in my view, at the expense of highlights, most notably specular or pinpoint highlights.
 I do not employ the flat negative viewpoint reflected in many (not all) gum curves for my work, preferring a bit more dynamic and contrast in the overall look.
 Expressed another way, I usually desire more visible cream (bright highlights) and curd (chunks of choice blacks).
 Being both a graphic designer and photographer now for many years, I often seek bold, frame-filling, even frame-bleeding images which exhibit some dense blacks and bright whites along with a range of desired tones — and that’s the key phrase, desired tones.
-Making sure that those tones carry through to the printed sheet is an objective which can be achieved through applying careful photographic skills and through a detailed interaction with the image in PhotoShop.
+Making sure that those tones carry through to the printed sheet is an objective that can be achieved through applying careful photographic skills and through a detailed interaction with the image in PhotoShop.
 It’s there that I deliberately select which parts to dodge, burn, or make contrast adjustments to fit my interpretation for any given piece.
 With that stated, I am confident there are additional creative approaches to producing negatives and matrices for gum printing which are just as rewarding, just as masterly.
 Surely one size, or in this case, one method might not fit all.
 As someone who is very pragmatic in my printing approach, I especially encourage the beginning gum printer to explore and pursue all intriguing avenues to discover the appropriate negative preparation which meets your own printing objectives.

 C’est la vie